Benefits of C language over other programming languages

 Earlier the language B was now used for improving the UNIX system.
-Being a high level language, B allowed much faster production of code than in assembly language.
+Being a high-level language, B allowed much faster production of code than in assembly language.
 Still, B suffered from drawbacks as it did not understand data-types and did not provide the use of “structures”.

 These drawbacks became the driving force for Ritchie for development of a new programming language called C. He kept most of language B’s syntax and added data-types and many other required changes.
-Eventually C was developed during 1971-73, containing both high-level functionality and the detailed features required to program an operating system.
+Eventually, C was developed during 1971-73, containing both high-level functionality and the detailed features required to program an operating system.
 Hence, many of the UNIX components including UNIX kernel itself were eventually rewritten in C.

 Benefits of C language

-- As a middle level language, C combines the features of both high level and low level languages.
-It can be used for low-level programming, such as scripting for drivers and kernels and it also supports functions of high level programming languages, such as scripting for software applications etc.
+- As a middle-level language, C combines the features of both high-level and low-level languages.
+It can be used for low-level programming, such as scripting for drivers and kernels and it also supports functions of high-level programming languages, such as scripting for software applications etc.

 - C is a structured programming language which allows a complex program to be broken into simpler programs called functions.
 It also allows free movement of data across these functions.

-- Various features of C including direct access to machine level hardware APIs, presence of C compilers, deterministic resource use and dynamic memory allocation make C language an optimum choice for scripting applications and drivers of embedded systems.
+- Various features of C including direct access to machine level hardware APIs, the presence of C compilers, deterministic resource use and dynamic memory allocation make C language an optimum choice for scripting applications and drivers of embedded systems.

 - C language is case-sensitive which means lowercase and uppercase letters are treated differently.

-- C is a general purpose programming language and can efficiently work on enterprise applications, games, graphics, and applications requiring calculations etc.
+- C is a general-purpose programming language and can efficiently work on enterprise applications, games, graphics, and applications requiring calculations, etc.

 - C language has a rich library which provides a number of built-in functions.
 It also offers dynamic memory allocation.